cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** Looking at some other folks' completed projects made me feel a little discouraged—maybe I should have spent a little longer on mine.
 (Oh, well.
 I'm still happy with it.)

 **Shout-outs:** Shout-outs to all the high schoolers on here.
 I'm really impressed with y'all's drive and motivation, of which it must take a lot to do all this extra work.

+## Check in #9 - 2025.03.18

+Continuing my slow but steady progress.

+**Completion Status:** JavaScript 76% (Full Stack JavaScript path)

+**Highs:** I'm really enjoying the computer science lessons.
+They're challenging in all the right ways.

+**Lows:** I still often write pretty messy code—the further along I get in a project, the crazier things look.
+Maybe I should actually do some refactoring, instead of balancing atop my tower of madness.

+**Shout-outs:** None this week.
+I've had my head down—have hardly even been on the Discord.